spheronFdn/documentations/docs/architecture/arch-use-cases.md

 ### Wiki Sites

 As time goes on, a lot of wiki links are getting broken.
-These sites can be hosted on ArGo so that they can live permanently without a need for recurring payments
+These sites can be hosted on ArGo so that they can live permanently without a need for recurring payments.

 ### Institutions